falconry/falcon/docs/api/api.rst

 .. _api:

-The API Class
+The App Class
 =============

-Falcon's API class is a WSGI "application" that you can host with any standard-compliant WSGI server.
+Falcon's App class is a WSGI "application" that you can host with any standard-compliant WSGI server.

 .. code:: python

     import falcon

-    app = falcon.API()
+    app = falcon.App()

-.. autoclass:: falcon.API
+.. autoclass:: falcon.App
     :members:

 .. autoclass:: falcon.RequestOptions